TheMarlboroMan/dfw-jumpstart/README.md

 		 - it is forced through a menu_representation.refresh() call.
 		 - whenever next, previous or browse are invoked.
 		 - if the step functions are used.

+There are alternatives, like the tools::grid_list and tools::vertical list but these need to be manually rolled...
+In any case, complex menu systems (like one with submenus, specific actions taking place upon selection of an option and so on) are sinonym with grunt work...
+The menu controller is a good example of things that can be done.

 ###Draw a controller different than the active one: